thebrengun/mobilizehere.com/site/content/podcast/mobilize---episode-18---eve-proper-the-idc-explained.md

 ---
+id: mobilize-episode-18-eve-proper-the-idc-explained
 title: 'Mobilize - Episode 18 - Eve Proper: The IDC Explained'
 image: /assets/018.jpeg
+description: 'Professor and activist Eve Proper talks about the role the Independent Democratic Conference plays in the New York State Legislature and why the upcoming Democratic primaries are so important.
+Time to dismantle the IDC (for real this time).'
 date: 2018-09-07T16:52:12.730Z
 isEpisode: true
 url: >-